markpwns1/turing-machine-vm/README.md

-# CPSC 501 Assignment 1
+# Turing Machine VM
 by Mark Kaldas

-## Context
-This is a Turing machine simulator, which uses the same syntax as a similar simulator used for my Introduction to Computability class a few years ago.
+This is a Turing machine simulator I wrote which uses the same syntax as a similar simulator used for my Introduction to Computability class a few years ago.
 It takes in a program and an alphabet, performs rigourous static analysis to detect bugs ahead of time, and then runs it.
 It takes in programs in the following format:
 ```
 state_name, current_letter -> next_state, letter_to_write, movement
 ```